How to create sprite sheets & animations for Flame Engine

 Creating a sprite sheet

-To create the sprite sheets, we use TexturePacker, a powerful desktop application for creating sprite sheets and optimizing images for game development.
+To create the sprite sheets, you'll use TexturePacker, a powerful desktop application for creating sprite sheets and optimizing images for game development.

 Please download TexturePacker from here:

-After installation, activate the trial by clicking on Try TexturePacker Pro.
+After the installation click on Try TexturePacker Pro.

 In the main screen: